browserup/docs/README.md

 Overview:

 * Jekyll generates a static site.
 It is regenerated each time into the _site subfolder.

-Important parts:

-* in /en is where the browserup pages are stored.
+* in /en is where the browserup pages are stored in markdown format
+  * This markdown continually regenerates the html in the _site folder
 * There are two URL routing styles.
   A - Follow the file layout.
   B - Specify permalink: /some/route at the top of each file
+* For now, we are using the file layout for routing
 * Site config is at _config.yml at the route
 * The navigations (menu, and sidebar) are in _data/navigation.yml
 * Any folder with an underscore won't be in the actual outputted _site
+* Images are in assets/images.
+Follow the examples in /en/load for linking.
+* The theme had "posts" for blog style pages.
+They are still in here, but not used
+* The theme also carries the html templates in the _layouts folder.
+We are free to hack those up as well